winston-yallow/godot-discord-bot/README.md

 commands registered for the discord application.
 At the very least this list should contain your own user ID.
-The `"guildConfigs"` field should list all guild IDs that the commands should be registered in, followed with a the channel used for moderation alerts, and moderator role for that should be pinged in that server.
+The `"guildConfigs"` field should list all guild IDs that the commands should be registered in, followed with the channel used for moderation alerts, and moderator role that should be pinged in that server.

 ## Running the Bot